Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints

 \end{theorem} \begin{proof} The proof and the explicit expressions of the right-hand sides of \eqref{theorem2-eq2}–\eqref{theorem2-eq4} are given in Appendix C. \end{proof} \begin{remark} We show in Theorem~2 that Algorithm~2 achieves the reduced network regret bounds compared with the results established in Theorem~1 when ${\theta _1} \in [ {1/4,3/4} ]$.
-Note that when ${\theta _1} < 3/2$, we have $1 - {\theta _1}/2 < 7/4 - {\theta _1}$ and $1 - {\theta _1} < 5/2 - 2{\theta _1}$.
-Therefore, for all ${\theta _1} \in ( {0,1} )$, Algorithm~2 achieves strictly tighter network cumulative constraint violation bounds than the results established in Theorem~1, both without and with Slater’s condition.
+Moreover, for all ${\theta _1} \in ( {0,1} )$, Algorithm~2 achieves strictly tighter network cumulative constraint violation bounds than the results established in Theorem~1, both without and with Slater’s condition.
+For ${\theta _1} \in ( {0,1/2} ]$, as the user-defined trade-off parameter ${\theta _1}$ increases, the network regret and cumulative constraint violation bounds for Algorithm~2 become smaller, both with and without Slater’s condition.
+For ${\theta _1} \in ( {1/2,1} )$, as ${\theta _1}$ increases, the network regret bound becomes larger, while the network cumulative constraint violation bounds become smaller, both with and without Slater’s condition.
 These bounds are the same as the state-of-the-art results established by the distributed bandit online algorithms with perfect communication in \cite{Yi2023, Zhang2024b}.
 When ${\theta _1} = 1/2$, the bounds in \eqref{theorem2-eq2}--\eqref{theorem2-eq4} becomes $\mathcal{O}( {\sqrt T } )$, $\mathcal{O}( {T^{3/4}} )$ and $\mathcal{O}( {\sqrt T } )$, respectively.
 In such a case, the network regret bound is the same as the results established in \cite{Cao2023a, Tu2022} for distributed online convex optimization without inequality constraints and the result established in \cite{Lu2021a} for distributed online nonconvex optimization without inequality constraints.